Supported Formats

 API-KEYYour Cloudsmith API Key

-UPSTREAM_PREFIXUpstream prefix (Provided without a trailing slash) used as a path for files cached from upstreams
+UPSTREAM_PREFIXUpstream prefix (provided without a trailing slash) used as a path for files cached from upstreams

 Substitute placeholder values